 “But don’t worry—the gospel I gave you is totally fit for purpose since it was passed to you accurately and completely, uncontaminated by the thoughts of fallen man.”

 13 For you will have heard about my past conduct in Judaism, how I hounded and devastated the assembly of God beyond measure,

-Saul was notorious among the early believers for his relentless antagonism towards them, demonstrating the irrational fury of non-believers against the people of God.
+Saul was notorious among the early believers for his relentless antagonism towards them, demonstrating the irrational fury of non-believers (which, of course, Paul was at the time) against the people of God.

 14 and I excelled in Judaism beyond many of my associates among my people, being far more zealous for the customs of my fathers.